NobodysLackey/surge-react-deployment/README.md

 *Make sure to add `.env` to your `.gitignore` file.
 Never push sensitive information up to GitHub!*

+Adding these variables will green-light our app to

 ## Setting Up a Custom Domain (optional)

 We can set up a file in your project that will remember the particular domain you want to use.
 This step is entirely optional.